otto802/quickarchiver/README.md

 - A Thunderbird WebExtension
 - Getting things done in your mailbox!

 ## What is QuickArchiver?

-QuickArchiver helps you to keep your inbox clean: Instead of first searching for the right folder for each email and then dragging and dropping the email, all it takes now is a single click (or key combination).
+QuickArchiver helps you to keep your inbox clean: Instead of first searching for the right folder for each email and then dragging and dropping the email, all it takes now is a single click (or keyboard shortcut).

 ## Release Notes